Samsung Galaxy S8: The antidote for phone fatigue?

 You can also see it in the sales: The global market for smartphones rose by 7 percent in 2016, or roughly half the growth it showed in the previous year, according to Gartner.
 What little growth that's left is happening in Asia/Pacific region, the firm said.

-"This is now a mature market, where the biggest pain points of the past are mostly solved, so it's mostly about incremental improvements," said Jan Dawson, an analyst at Jackdaw Research, who notes that for people who upgrade their phones every two or three years, the leaps are more meaningful.
+"This is now a mature market, where the biggest pain points of the past are mostly solved, so it's mostly about incremental improvements," said Jan Dawson, an analyst at Jackdaw Research.
+He notes that for people who upgrade their phones every two or three years, the leaps are more meaningful.

 But 2017 could get everyone (including jaded tech journalists!) pumped up again.
 It starts with Samsung this week, but Apple is widely expected to make a big leap with its 10th anniversary iPhone later this year.